 A key aspect is institutional capacity building in partner agencies, thus supporting long-term development.

-Led by Professor of Tropical Aquaculture, Paul Southgate, our team of internationally recognised experts is currently working on seven major research projects with over $9 million funding from the Australian Centre for International Agricultural Research.
+Led by Professor of Tropical Aquaculture, Paul Southgate, our team of internationally recognised experts is currently working on a number of major research projects with over $15 million of external funding.

 Meet our team

 Our collaborators include governments and organisations here and overseasLearn more